jkljkl1197/DubX-Script/README.md

 - would like to add Timed event for holidays whit the added effect(animation)
 - would like to add command in chat
 - would like to add the Translation system
+- would like to add a system to manage theme, add a .css in the theme directory add it to the menu automatically

 # Dub X (source)
 - A simple script/extension for Dubtrack.fm